About TRC Companies, Inc.

 The fundamental challenge for any company conducting a merger or acquisition is how to integrate two separate businesses into a single operation.
 In order to be successful, careful consideration must be given to the best approach for optimizing facilities, systems, data, and people.
 Will IT systems be compatible?
 If not, how will conflicts be resolved?

 Until recently, TRC had struggled to integrate the proliferation of offices, many of which did not have dedicated IT staff on-site to ensure that mission-critical server data was being backed up in a timely or effective fashion.
 Geographically distributed sites used a variety of different, and often incompatible, tools—as a result, data was being lost.
-JP Saini, Chief Information Officer at TRC Companies, Inc., admits that the company’s backup infrastructure consisted of everything from “tape drives to NAS appliances and backing up off-site to USB-based hard drives.”
-Without a single pane of glass to provide insight into the backup process, Saini was faced with a myriad of questions, such as: “Where are we with our data?
+The Chief Information Officer at TRC Companies, Inc., admits that the company’s backup infrastructure consisted of everything from “tape drives to NAS appliances and backing up off-site to USB-based hard drives.”
+Without a single pane of glass to provide insight into the backup process, TRC was faced with a myriad of questions, such as: “Where are we with our data?
 Are we backing it up, and is it secure?
 Who owns what and how much of it?”
 And then, more importantly, “What is active data versus some of the data that’s not being used?”

 In order to ensure that data was being backed up reliably and archived efficiently, the company needed to completely rethink its approach to data visibility, protection, and management.